 While I was attending the fantastic course about masterpieces of world literature at edX earlier today, you know the big and very elaborate e-learning site for millions of students, one of its videos showed how Alexander the Great spread Greek culture to the countries he had conquered, about 300 years BC.
 In this particular video, what most attracted my attention was when one of the lecturers, Martin Puchner, on site in Ephesus, on the current Turkey’s western coast, showed the large amphitheater with seating for 25 000 people that the conqueror had erected there.
 References 1, 2, and 3 give more details about the course, the video in question and also about Ephesus.

 Coincidentally, I and my family visited Ephesus exactly 10 years ago today, on 2008-07-10.
-Besides the header photo of the amphitheater, here are some more pictures I took from this historical site.
+Besides the photo below of the amphitheater, there are some more pictures I took from this historical site.
 When we visited it, only 25 % had been excavated so far, hopefully it is more now, because it is really interesting stuff to see and hear about.

 Later today, our modern day version of popular theater, sports, will see billions of people attending the first of the two semifinals in FIFA World Cup 2018.
-Next week, when the tournament has ended, I intend to give you my opinion about what needs to be done to improve football further, to make it even more dynamic and joyful.
+After the tournament is over, in my next post I will give you my opinion about what needs to be done to improve football further, to make it even more dynamic and joyful.

 That’s what I learned in school !